 The approach of the Ferrata Che Guevara is to be considered a little anomalous compared to other via ferratas.
 The main reason is that the beginning of the ferrata sign occurs after the most technical section of the route.
 Keeping this in mind, the suggestion is to put on the harness and the helmet already in the parking lot because we will soon meet the first aided sections and shortly after the aforementioned challenging stretch.

 As anticipated the beginning of the real via ferrata is after, but the dihedral we have to face is of greater difficulty than the rest of the passages along the way and if we wanted to interrupt the ascent it is right to do so at this point.
-We climb this challenging corner in particular due to the lack of holds in its central part.
+We climb this dihedral clallenging in particular due to the lack of holds in its central part.
 It will be necessary to pull the cable a couple of times to gain the next pass.
-We leave the dihedral and proceed on a long inclined slab beyond which we walk a stretch of rocky ledge to the left.
-We continue now in a slight slope between easy aided sections and pieces of path up to some rocky jumps (ignore the left saddle towards a fixed rope).
-We pass on a terrace where a rock presents the writing with "550 m height" paint and we proceed between easy stretches aided with the presence of metal brackets where the passages are more demanding.
-These aided stretches are often separated with stretches of trail well marked with red paint.
+We leave the dihedral and proceed on a long inclined slab beyond which we walk a stretch of rocky ledge to the left gaining exposure on the below caves with ahead of us the Monte Casale in all its height.
+We continue on sloopy path between easy aided sections and trail sections until some rocky leaps (ignore the left saddle towards a fixed rope).
+We pass on a terrace where a rock presents the writing with "550 m height" paint and we proceed between easy aided sections with the presence of metal brackets where the passages are more demanding.
+These aided section are often separated with path sections well marked with red paint.
 As we approach the impressive bastion we encounter some well gripped vertical sections with brackets and a couple of free climbing passages (red signs to show us the way) until we reach a slight descent to the start of the Via Ferrata Che Guevara with a red writing on rock "Quota 675 m" (1h from the first dihedral - 1h 20' from the parking lot).

 At the end of this initially vertical wall and more leaning stretch, we arrive at a terrace where it is possible to catch your breath.
 A red arrow shows us to continue to the right where we go up a ledge and we reach a stretch where the equipment ends for a while.
-A few meters to the right, it begins with an easy ledge that leads us under a vertical section initially aided with many brackets.
+A few meters to the right, it begins with an easy ledge at "820 m height"that leads us under a vertical stretch a vertical section initially aided with many brackets.
 We continue vertically for this exposed stretch that has good grips for hands and feet.
-We climb a short diagonal section that leads us to a wall with brackets for hands and feet.
+We climb a short diagonal section that leads us under to a wall with brackets for hands and feet.
 This section begins vertical and then traverses to the right and then proceed vertically.
 Without the brackets this slab would be poor in grips.
-This is perhaps the most physical part of the via ferrata, having to go up again for several minutes without the possibility of stopping comfortably.
+This is perhaps the most physical part of the via ferrata , having to go up again for several minutes without the possibility of stopping comfortably.
 Shortly after exiting this stretch, we find on the rock the inscription "Quota 860" (45 'ca from the start slab - 2h ca from the parking lot).

 From the summit of Monte Casale we will have two descent options: